qpliu/esolang/necksheen/README.md

 when the loop exits.
 A closed queue is closed for both sending and receiving.

 The predefined `io` queue is used for input and output.
-The queue is open for receiving as long as there is pending input.
+The `io` queue is open for receiving as long as there is pending input.
 After the input has been completely received, the `io` queue is closed for receiving.
 The queue is always open for sending.
 The scope of the `io` queue is the program, excluding the bodies of any fork statements.
 The `io` queue has no fork body, and thus cannot be referenced by a fork statement.

 Examples
 --------